James O. Richardson: Pearl Harbor and aftermath

 Richardson twice traveled to Washington to meet with Roosevelt to discuss the issue.
 He followed that up with an official letter to the Chief of Naval Operations (CNO), Admiral Harold R. Stark, pointing out his own firm conviction that neither the Navy nor the country was prepared for war with Japan.
 After his early October visit to Roosevelt, on October 26, 1940, a White House leak to the Washington-based Kiplinger Newsletter predicted that Richardson would be removed as fleet commander.
 During that October visit with FDR, Richardson told the President his belief that “the senior officers of the Navy do not have the trust and confidence in the civilian leadership of this country that is essential for the successful prosecution of a war in the pacific."
 Most believed he might be promoted upwards to replace Stark as CNO, but, instead he was fired.
 On 1 February 1941, General Order 143 reorganized the United States Fleet.
 In its place, the U.S. Atlantic Fleet and the U.S. Pacific Fleet were re-established, each under its own commander in chief.
 The same day, Richardson was replaced by Admiral Husband Kimmel as the new Commander in Chief Pacific Fleet (CinCPac) and as CinCUS in case the two ocean fleets merged.
 Admiral Ernest King became Commander in Chief, Atlantic Fleet (CinCLant) on the same day and later CinCUS in December 1941 after the attack on Pearl Harbor.

 Upon his relief by Roosevelt, "Richardson reverted to his permanent rank of rear admiral and served as a member of the Navy General Board, and in the office of the Secretary of the Navy until his retirement on October 1, 1942."

 Transferred to the retired list with the rank of admiral in October 1942, he remained on active service with the Navy Relief Society, as senior member of a "Special Joint Chiefs of Staff Committee" on the reorganization of the national defense, as one of the first called before the Congressional Committee on Pearl Harbor and as a witness before the International Military Tribunal for the Far East.
-Released from active duty in January 1947, he thereafter resided in Washington, DC.
+Released from active duty in January 1947, he thereafter resided in Washington, D.C.

 He and his friend, Admiral George C. Dyer, later produced a book, On the Treadmill to Pearl Harbor.

 Richardson died on 2 May 1974 at his home in Washington, DC.